-Global hemophilia market is expected to reach USD 18.88 billion by 2028, at a CAGR of 7.72% from 2021 to 2028.
+The global hemophilia market is expected to reach USD 18.88 billion by 2028, at a CAGR of 7.72% from 2021 to 2028.
 Hemophilia is a hereditary disease that is caused by the lack of certain clotting factors, which are essential for the clotting of blood.
 Hemophilia A accounts for 80% of all hemophilia cases and is caused by the lack of clotting factor VIII.

-The increase in the number of product launches and technological advancements, increased prevalence of hemophilia, and the rise in government initiatives are the major factors that drive the growth of the global hemophilia market.
-However, the lack of awareness, high costs of drugs, and the lack of availability of genetic testing are the major factors that impede the growth of the hemophilia market.
+The increase in the number of product launches and technological advancements, the increased prevalence of hemophilia, and the rise in government initiatives are the major factors that drive the growth of the global hemophilia market.
+However, the lack of awareness, the high costs of drugs, and the lack of availability of genetic testing are the major factors that impede the growth of the hemophilia market.

 The global market is segmented based on product, treatment type, and region.
 By product, the market is divided into human plasma-derived products, recombinant products, and other products.
 The recombinant products segment is expected to hold the largest share, owing to the increase in the number of product launches and technological advancements.

 Get a comprehensive report summary that describes the market value and forecast along with the research methodology.
-Download the PDF brochure.